akhilsaini/aws-csa-2017/README.md

 1. WF Starters – e-commerce application.
 2. WF Deciders – Control flow of activity tasks.
 3. WF Activity workers – Carry out actual task.

+SWF Domains

+Your workflow and activity type and the workflow execution itself are all scoped to a domain.
+Domains isolate a set of types, execution and task lists from others within the same account.
+You can register a domain by using the AWS Management Console or by using the Register domain action in the Amazon SWF API.

+Note : If there is manual intervention then you need to use SWF otherwise in case of just application SQS.

 ## SNS – Simple Notification Service